 C.A.T.
 Rules of Competition 2024

 Section A: ELIGIBILITY

-1. Championship points shall be awarded only to residents of the State of Arizona who are members of Central Arizona Trials.
+Championship points shall be awarded only to members of Central Arizona Trials.
 If a rider joins or renews their membership after the current trials season has begun, Championship points will only be awarded from that date until the end of the current trials season.

-5. As an aid to checkers, every machine must have a number plate with the rider's proper class designation.
-It is suggested, though not required, that Class 1, 2 and 3 riders include their state ranking number from the previous year.
-Plate type shall be left to the judgment of the rider.
+As an aid to checkers, every machine must have a number plate with the rider's proper class designation.
+It is suggested, though not required, that riders include their state ranking number from the previous year.
+Plate type shall be left to the judgment of the rider and must include 2” minimum letters and numbers.

-6. In Classes 1, 2, 3, 4A, 5, and 6 (Expert, Sportsman, Clubman, Senior, Novice, and Twin Shock) an event must be completed on the same machine upon which the event was started.
+In Expert level, Sportsman, Clubman, Elite, Novice, and Air-Cooled Classes an event must be completed on the same machine upon which the event was started.

 Section B: COMPETITION CLASSES and RIDER CLASSIFICATION

 Note: Participation in age restricted classes is by eligibility and not mandatory.

 Current riders between 35 and 39 years old are grandfathered into their respective 40 classes as of the 2022 season.
 Pro through Beginner classes are listed in order of decreasing difficulty.

 EXPERT LEVEL - Competitors who have accumulated 20 transfer points competing in Sportsman Class become qualified.
 Expert shall be divided into three levels of competition each duplicating the U.S. National class: